silentorb/business-solutions/continuous-signal-speculation.md

   * A position betting on a positive vector is a long position
   * A position betting on a negative vector is short position
   * This document will use the terms *positive* and *negative* in place of *long* and *short* because the latter terms have associations and context that does not apply to a CSSP
-  * This document will use the term *position* to refer to outstanding bets because the financial definition of *position* does not contain asscociations foreign to CSSP and is a useful term to carry over from traditional financial platforms
+  * This document will use the term *position* to refer to outstanding bets because the financial definition of *position* does not contain asscociations foreign to CSSP
 * Since it is measuring a continuous signal, a CSSP periodically samples a signal over time to produce discrete scalar values
 * For each sample, the preceding sample is subtracted from that sample to produce a single-dimensional vector
 * Depending on the direction of each sample's vector, one set of users win the bet for that sample and one set of users lose the bet for that sample